-During the school term, special permission may be granted to permit a student to compete in a non-school event during the school season in competitions which are directly sanctioned by the national governing body for the sport or its official Illinois affiliate.
+During the school term, special permission may be granted to permit a student to compete in a non-school event during the school season in competitions which are directly sanctioned by the National Governing Body or its junior or official Illinois affiliate.
 No student may participate in more than three (3) approved non-school competitions during a sports season.